 Many times, the police are cutting corners and bending the law to get these guns.
 Then they lie about it, and now we're trying to file a motion to suppress, saying it was an illegal search, which is not easy to win because these judges don't want to grant it.
 They want to get rid of the guns.
 They want to stop people from getting shot.

-Preparing a Mitigation Package for the Best Outcome
+Preparing a Mitigation Package

 We must decide whether or not we will fight the gun case.
 The Los Angeles District Attorney has backed off on some gun allegations, and prosecutors are not currently using the 10-year mandatory minimum.